andrewchambers/bupstash/README.md

 ## Precompiled releases

 Head to the [releases page](https://github.com/andrewchambers/bupstash/releases) and download for a build for your platform.
+Simply extract the archive and add the single bupstash binary to your PATH.

 Currently we only precompile for linux (help wanted for more platforms).